Catalan separatist leader out of Sardinia jail, can travel

 Azzena and two other judges will hold an Oct.
 4 hearing to rule on extradition.

-Puigdemont's Italian lawyer, Agostinangelo Marras, said after a court hearing in Sardinia on whether his client would have to remain in custody that when the judge asked whether he wanted to be returned to Spain, Puigdemont replied “no.”
+Earlier, Puigdemont's Italian lawyer, Agostinangelo Marras, told reporters that when the judge during the brief hearing asked his client whether he wanted to go to Spain, Puigdemont replied “no.”

-Marras said the three-judge panel would take up the extradition request and decide whether the request has merits.
-He said the process was expected to take “a few weeks.”

-Puigdemont was taken into custody Thursday night when he arrived at the airport in Alghero, Sardinia.
+He was taken into custody Thursday night when he arrived at the airport in Alghero, Sardinia.
 Sardinia has strong Catalan cultural roots and its own independence movement.
-Alghero, a city on the island's northwest coast, is hosting the traditional Catalan folklore festival that Puigdemont had been to attend.
+Alghero, a city on the island's northwest coast, is hosting the traditional Catalan folklore festival that Puigdemont planned to attend.

 “Freedom, freedom,'' shouted demonstrators outside the courthouse in Sassari.
 They held signs in a Sardinian dialect proclaiming, ”Democracy, the Sardinian nation supports the Catalan nation," and held the flags of Sardinia and Catalonia.